btnguyenPersonal/edit/README.md

 - make row col, etc all Position types like visual
 - handle render wide characters fully
 - make getch() int, and have enums for characters (this one is cancer to deal with, makes esc so laggy)
+- fileExplorer (current one is trash and i never use it) actually make it good now